KSC7G5/Final/README.md

 Santa Barbara was a wonderful place to live and go to school.
 Info https://www.sbcc.edu/.
 I am a only child.
 My moms name is Kelly, and my Fathers name is Kenny.
+I have joined Delta Upislon and started to play golf since I have got to Mizzou.